I experienced very friendly staff and personable patient care. I felt there was genuine concern for my visual health.

 Visual perceptual delays can occur in: visual-motor integration, visual memory or sequential memory, visual discrimination, visual figure ground, visual form constancy, or speed of visual processing.

-VT can be used to improve athletic performance through increasing speed of visual reaction time, depth perception, tracking speed (to follow a quick target), or increasing the span of recognition.
+VT can be used to improve athletic performance through increasing visual accuracy, speed of visual reaction time, depth perception, tracking speed (to follow a target quickly), increasing the span of recognition, and improving eye-hand and eye-body coordination.

 VT can be used to improve work productivity by increasing visual stamina, decreasing symptoms such as eyestrain or headaches associated with desk or computer work, improving speed of scanning and reading.